 8. Negotiate, Negotiate, Negotiate

-Negotiate with your doctor, hospital, laboratory facility, etc., if they do not cover a specific service you need.
-There’s no guarantee they will agree, but they could potentially offer you lower rates, like they often do for people who do not otherwise have insurance.15
+Negotiate with your doctor, hospital, laboratory facility, etc., if your plan does not cover a specific service you need.
+There’s no guarantee they will agree, but they could potentially offer you lower rates, like they often do for people who do not otherwise have insurance.

 Tanya Feke, M.D. is a licensed, board-certified family physician living in New Hampshire.
 As a practicing primary care physician in Connecticut and an urgent care physician in New Hampshire, she saw first-hand how Medicare impacted her patients.
 In recent years, her career path has shifted to consultant work with a focus on utilization review and medical necessity compliance.